joaquingatica/chatstats/README.md

 * `start` to generate the stats and listen in port `8000` for web version.
 * `fmt` to format code using [Prettier](https://prettier.io/) with the default settings.
 * `test` to run the tests.

+## Notes & Disclaimers:
+* For now, the project in only developed for macOS for it's `sh` usage.
+Minimal changes for Windows or Linux may need to be made.
+* Chat exports are expected to have the date and time format as `mm/dd/yyyy, HH:MM`.
+* Chat exports are expected to be exports without media, and it wasn't tested with other kind of exports